 We may never know for sure why some people die tragically earlier than others, and yet we find in Jesus that the question doesn’t have the sting that it used to.
 Death is not a punishment or the end, but our entrance into eternal life with God and others.

-This is the fifth blog in a weekly series.
 To watch my video on this subject, click the image below.